spirledaxis/LNMQ-Alarm-Clock/README.md

 ### 3d Printing

 I was very against 3d printing stuff for this project.
 I don’t have much experience with 3d modeling, and I didn’t want to do multiple iterations in case I measured wrong and the part doesn’t fit.
+Also, I don't have a 3d printer.

 ### General Construction